Dhanasirikoppisetti/notification-service/README.md

 ## 🎥 Demo Video

-Click the image below to watch the full demo of the Notification Service:
+Click the text below to watch the full demo of the Notification Service:

 [Notification Service Demo](https://youtu.be/kUpA0Ghv2hY)